theoperatore/andrew-bot-discord/README.md

 A port of the AndrewBot project to work with Discord.

+### Developer logs

+I started writing [logs](./docs/logs.md) on how to get this running on my RaspberryPi3 B+ with docker / Docker Hub / Watchtower / Discord.js.
+Dunno if you'd be interested but they're kinda fun to read through.

 ### Locally building docker image

 tl;dr; on macOS, comment out `COPY qemu-arm-static /usr/bin` before building to build locally.